Project-OpenBytes/portex/docs/source/schema/template_type.rst

  Parameters
 ************

-OpenBytes Schema provides ``template`` type to define customized configurable types.
+Portex provides ``template`` type to define customized configurable types.

 |  Two parameters are provided in ``template`` type for defining the parameters and how the
    parameters take effect: